rse/speechflow/README.md

 The entire **SpeechFlow** processing pipeline runs in real-time and the latency between input and output audio is about 2-3 seconds, very similar to the usual latency human live translators also cause.
+The latency primarily comes from the speech-to-text part in the pipeline, as the end of sentences have to be awaited -- especially in the German language where the verb can come very late in a sentence.
+So, the latency is primarily not caused by any technical aspects, but by the nature of live translation.

 Installation
 ------------